tokenika/eoside/docs/introduction_to_EOSIDE.md

-# EOSIDE - Overview of the Main Features
+# Overview of the Main Features

 #### EOSIDE is an Integrated Development Environment for EOSIO smart-contracts.